-Your Resident Advisor (RA) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay at UCLA.
-Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.
+Summer Springboard staff, in the form of Resident Advisors (RAs), live on each floor to create a community, provide support, plan activities, and help students get the most out of their stay at UCLA.
+Other members of the Summer Springboard staff also live on campus and are available to support students and address emergencies, 24 hours a day.

 The university is committed to providing a healthy, smoke-free environment for students, faculty and staff.
-Accordingly, no smoking is permitted in student rooms or inside buildings, including lounges and balconies.
+Accordingly, no smoking or vaping is permitted in student rooms or inside buildings, including lounges and balconies.

 Recreational Activity or Academic Excursion

 Note: The program takes place in Los Angeles at the conference and training center on the University of California Los Angeles campus (UCLA).
 It is not run by UCLA and they are not responsible for the Summer Springboard program in any way.